-The Asset Backed Income Fund will not invest in any Collective Investment Schemes.
+The Asset Backed Income Fund will not invest in any Collective Investment Schemes with the exception of Money Market Fund (MMFs) which do not adversely alter the risk profile of the fund.

 Details of the risk management process with regard to the Asset Backed Income Fund are available to Shareholders on request.